Pastoral Counselling

 What is Pastoral Counselling?

-At its core, Pastoral Counselling offers a faith-sensitive, holistic approach to emotional and spiritual well-being.
-It is provided by professionals who are often trained both in clinical therapy and in theology or pastoral care.
+Pastoral counselling takes a faith-sensitive approach to emotional and spiritual well-being.
+Practitioners are trained in both clinical therapy and theology or pastoral care.

-In counselling, you are supported in exploring not just your struggles, but also your values, beliefs, and sense of purpose.
-This dual integration allows you to work through challenges while remaining grounded in what matters most to you.
+In counselling, we explore not just your struggles but also your values, beliefs, and sense of purpose.
+That lets you work through challenges while staying grounded in what matters most.

 Pastoral Counselling may include: